petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/sorting-results-in-a-search-blueprint.md

 There can be similarly named field variations.
 Make sure you're using the correct to capture each entity being searched.
 For example, `title_en_US_sortable`, `localized_title_en_US_sortable`, etc.
 ```

-## Example 2: Sorting by a Nested DDM Field
+## Example 2: Sorting by a Structure Field

-Web Content (DDM) Structure fields are indexed as nested fields in the search engine document.
+Web Content Structure fields are indexed as nested fields in the search engine document.

 When viewing the document, you can see the nested properties in the `ddmFieldArray`: